Great-Sun-Group/credex-core/docs/auth/Security_and_Authentication.md

 3. The server will validate the token for each request to a protected route.
 If the token is valid, the request will be processed.
 If not, a 401 Unauthorized response will be returned.

 4. After each request, check the Authorization header in the response for a new token.
 Always use the most recent token for subsequent requests.

+### Keyholes
+The /api/v1/member/login and /api/v1/member/onboardMember routes are keyholes in the JWT authorization layer so that members can onboard and login when they do not have valid JWT tokens.

+If any request in your client application returns a `400 Bad Request` or `401 Unauthorized` code, hit the login endpoint with the phone number.
+If the login endpoint returns `400 Bad Request` instead of `200 OK` and a valid token, request user name to onboard a new member with the onboardMember endpoint.

 ## CORS Configuration